 Throughout my PhD and postdoctoral research I have had the opportunity to work with numerous students and mentees.
-Below is a list of some of the most recent:
+Below I highlight some of the most recent and list several others:

 Meghan King worked with me the summer and fall of 2017 as a post-Bachelors Graduate Research Assistant at Los Alamos in the lab and in the field.
 Meghan conducted a summer research project to examine spatial and temporal trends of stratigraphic sequences in abandoned channels on floodplains of the East River in Crested Butte, CO.